utdata/icj-cli-tools/lectures/bash/bash-05-profiles.md

 ## List all long including hidden

 When I want to see everything in a directory, including all the hidden files and the other details like size, date, etc., then the command is `ls -al`.
 But I put in a alias so all I have to type is `ll` to get that long list.
-Add this to your `.baschrc`:
+Add this to your `.bash_profile`:

 `alias ll="ls -al"`